By Tony Attwood

 The tragedy of this song is that this version has only one thing wrong with it, the attempt to make something special and different out of the last line.
 Musically it doesn’t need it, and the experiment is abandoned in the rougher recording that concludes the “Sessions” album.

 I much prefer these lyrics to the seemingly much more forced lyrics that appear on the official site.
 That version starts with “She was the rose of Sharon from paradise lost”.
-OK if you know your horticulture you’ll know that it is a plant.
+OK if you know your horticulture you can think about it as a plant.
 It is mentioned in the Song of Solomon too.
 And having ploughed through Paradise Lost at university I can say there ain’t no rose of Sharon therein.
-It is a nothing way to start a song – far too forced.
+But then, is it really a nothing way to start a song – far too forced – or is it one hell of a way to start a song and really keep me guessing.